esa-esdl/esdl-core/doc/esdc_descr.rst

 Format and Structure
 ====================

-The binary data format for the Earth System Data Cube (ESDC) in the CAB-LAB project is **netCDF 4 classic**, where the term classic stands for an underlying HDF-5 format accessed by a netCDF 4 API.
+The binary data format for the Earth System Data Cube (ESDC) in the ESDL project is **netCDF 4 classic**, where the term classic stands for an underlying HDF-5 format accessed by a netCDF 4 API.

 The netCDF file's content and structure follows the `CF-conventions <http://cfconventions.org/cf-conventions/v1.6.0/cf-conventions.html>`_.